-A cardboard poster on display at Occupy D.C. on Nov.
-19, 2011.
-Photo by Elizabeth Shell.
+A cardboard poster on display at Occupy D.C.
+Photo by Elizabeth Shell/PBS NewsHour.

-Paul Solman frequently answers questions from the NewsHour audience on business and economic news here on Making Sen$e page.
+Paul Solman frequently answers questions from the NewsHour audience on business and economic news on his Making Sen$e page.
 Here are Tuesday’s queries:

 Paul Solman: Yes, we all presumably knew that.
 What I didn’t know was that middle-income companies like Liz Claiborne were repositioning themselves as high end just to stay in business.